Hi, thanks for stopping by!

 Palazzo – avoid the very wide styles if you are short legged or try them with high waist line.
-This looks best when the whole feet and heels are covered.
+These looks best when the whole feet and heels are covered.

-Cropped – make sure these finish at a narrow point on your calf.
-Avoid cuffs if your legs are short.
+Cropped – make sure they finish at a narrow point on your calf.

 Be careful with:

 Jeans.
-Pockets add volume.
-When jeans are naturally faded, it also gives an illusion of more voluminous legs.
+When jeans are naturally faded, it can give an illusion of more voluminous legs.
 Think of when you draw an apple, a ball, a mug, or something else with a spherical shape; you add light and shadow to make it seem voluminous.
 The same principle applies here.

 Skinny.
 As I mentioned in my previous post about a neat hourglass body shape, the contrast between slim ankles and hips may make the latter look bigger and heavier.
 In this case, add some volume to the ankles.
 For example, ankle boots help to add more volume.

-Stiff skirts will just make your hips look bigger.
+Stiff skirts can make your hips look bigger.